willgarcia/talk-kubernetes-mtc/README.md

 ## Spam orders

 Generate traffic to the application with the following operation.
+Update the IP address with the external IP given to the applications Kubernete service.

 ```
 export URL=http://23.96.36.227/v1/order